Great Expectations: streetscape enhancement scheme on lower Great Victoria Street

 The Victorian terraces behind the hoarding have been in a derelict state since they partially burned down in 2016.
 The site is currently awaiting redevelopment into a residences.

-The mural will be installed in various stages, with completion due for later this year.
+The mural was installed in various stages, with completion in February 2024.

 121 – 127 Great Victoria Street murals